HackClub-NITC/FairPlay/README.md

 ![Uploading image.png…]()

 ### Hands on visualization
-FairPlay provides a visual representation of how the Playfair Cipher operates.
+FairPlay provides a Step by Step visual representation of how the Playfair Cipher operates.
 Users can observe the transformation of plaintext into ciphertext and vice versa, gaining insight into the substitution and transposition techniques employed by the cipher.
 The visualization enhances understanding and facilitates hands-on learning.

 ![image](https://github.com/HackClub-NITC/FairPlay/assets/118368673/42bdda0f-0bd3-4db2-9482-880df2f03027)